-- Failure of the multiple choice test instrument. - Failure of field evaluation. - Verification of a complaint by building owner or the owner's representative for failure to meet installation requirements and then not correcting the deficiency. - Failure to take steps to correct improper practices.

-5. REPRESENTATIONS AND WARRANTIES

-- j.
-By the Candidate.
-Candidate represents and warrants that: (i) Candidate will refrain from any conduct that may harm the goodwill and reputation of BPI or its products and (ii) Candidate shall not make any representation, warranty or promise on behalf of or binding upon BPI and (iii) Candidate shall not make claims regarding certification outside of the intended scope of the appropriate certification. - k.
-Candidate agrees to not use the certificate in a manner that is misleading or unwarranted.

-INDEMNIFICATION

-I. Candidate agrees to indemnify, defend and hold BPI harmless against any losses, liabilities, damages, claims and expenses (including attorneys' fees and court costs) arising out of any claims or suits, whatever their nature and however arising, in whole or in part, which may be brought or made against BPI, or its Test Centers, officers, employees or assigns, in connection with: (i) any personal injury, property damage or other claims which are caused, directly or indirectly by any negligent act, omission, illegal or willful misconduct by the Candidate, (ii) Candidate's use or misuse of the Certification and/or the Logo; (iv) Candidate's use or misuse of BPI' confidential information; and/or (v) Candidate's breach of any obligations or warranties under this Agreement.

-7. LIMITATION OF LIABILITY
+- Failure of the multiple choice test instrument. - Failure of field evaluation. - Verification of a complaint by building owner or the owner's representative for failure to meet installation requirements and then not correcting the deficiency. - Failure to take steps to correct improper practices. - j.
+If the certified individual may not be able or is no longer able to fulfill the requirements of the certification the certified individual must notify BPI immediately and surrender all certification documents, such as BPI ID Card and BPI Certificate to BPI, and cease using any logo or marketing materials. - 5.
+REPRESENTATIONS AND WARRANTIES - k.
+By the Candidate or certified individual.
+Candidate or certified individual represents and warrants that: (i) Candidate or certified individual will refrain from any conduct that may harm the goodwill and reputation of BPI or its products and (ii) Candidate or certified individual shall not make any representation, warranty or promise on behalf of or binding upon BPI and (iii) Candidate or certified individual shall not make claims regarding certification outside of the intended scope of the appropriate certification. - I. Candidate or certified individual agrees to not use the certificate in a manner that is misleading or unwarranted. - 6.
+INDEMNIFICATION - m.
+Candidate or certified individual agrees to indemnify, defend and hold BPI harmless against any losses, liabilities, damages, claims and expenses (including attorneys' fees and court costs) arising out of any claims or suits, whatever their nature and however arising, in whole or in part, which may be brought or made against BPI, or its Test Centers, officers, employees or assigns, in connection with: (i) any personal injury, property damage or other claims which are caused, directly or indirectly by any negligent act, omission, illegal or willful misconduct by the Candidate or certified individual, (ii) Candidate or certified individual's use or misuse of the Certification and/or the Logo; (iv) Candidate or certified individual's be or warranties under this Agreement. - 7.
+LIMITATION OF LIABILITY - n.

-m.
 Damages.
 BPI shall not be liable for any indirect, incidental, special, punitive, or consequential damages or any loss of profits, revenue, or data.
-BPI's liability for direct damages, whether in contract, tort or otherwise, shall be limited to the fees paid to BPI under this Agreement.

-8. CONFIDENTIALITY UNDERTAKING

-- n.
-By signing this Agreement, Candidate agrees to all terms and conditions herein - o.
-Candidate agrees (i) to hold Confidential Information in confidence and take all reasonable precautions to protect it, (ii) not to, directly or indirectly, use Confidential Information at any time during the certification procedure, the performance of the Exam and thereafter, and (iii) not to, directly or indirectly, disclose, publish, reproduce or transmit any Confidential Information completely or in part to any third party, in any form, including but not limited to verbal, written, electronic or any other means for any purpose without the prior express written permission of BPI. - p.
+BPI's liability for direct damages, whether in contract, tort or otherwise, shall be limited to the fees paid to BPI under this Agreement. - 8.
+CONFIDENTIALITY UNDERTAKING - o.
+By signing this Agreement, Candidate or certified individual agrees to all terms and conditions herein - p.
+Candidate agrees (i) to hold Confidential Information in confidence and take all reasonable precautions to protect it, (ii) not to, directly or indirectly, use Confidential Information at any time during the certification procedure, the performance of the Exam and thereafter, and (iii) not to, directly or indirectly, disclose, publish, reproduce or transmit any Confidential Information completely or in part to any third party, in any form, including but not limited to verbal, written, electronic or any other means for any purpose without the prior express written permission of BPI.

+q.
 BPI retains all rights, title and interest in and to all information, content and data contained in the Exam and all copyrights, patent rights, trademark rights and other proprietary rights thereto provided by BPI under the certification procedure and Exam.

-Upon any breach by the Candidate of the confidentiality undertaking in the Candidate Certification Agreement, BPI may automatically and without notice withdraw Candidate's Certification.
+Upon any breach by the Candidate or certified individual of the confidentiality undertaking in the Candidate Certification Agreement, BPI may automatically and without notice withdraw Candidate's Certification.
 Further, BPI is entitled to pursuing any other available remedy for unauthorized disclosure or for breach of the confidentiality undertaking in said Agreement.